infracamp/infracamp/docs/phore/index.md

 ---
-title: Phore Microservice Framework for PHP >7.2
+title: Phore Microservice Framework - Overview
 layout: scrollspy

 description: Phore is a loosely coupled modular framework for PHP7.2+ cloud-based microservice applications.
 Librarys have few dependencies and can installed using composer.